mokaixu/azhng.github.io/_posts/2019-05-09-uni-life-year-in-review.markdown

 date:   2019-05-09 23:04:45 -0400
 ---

-So it has been almost two years since my last blog post and I have to admit this one is definitely long overdue.
+So it has been almost two years since my last post and I have to admit this one is definitely long overdue.
 But between all the school works and job hunting, it just felt like I never had the time and mental energy to sit down and reflect on what had happened in the past two years.
 And I have to admit, it's getting more and more difficult to recall everything that has happened in the last two years.
 Memories that were once clear are now blurry and confusing.